LackOfMorals/lackofmorals.github.io/_posts/2025-05-16-graphql-jwks-part-1.md

 tags: Neo4j PM DevEx Token GraphQL
 ---

-# An introdcution to using JWTs with GraphQL for AuraDB - Part One
+# An introduction to using JWTs with GraphQL for AuraDB - Part One

 There are two options ( we're looking at another token based approach for the future ) to control access to a GraphQL for AuraDB endpoint